randall-coding/cs2_server/tutorial.md

    cs2-server
 ```

-### Deploy Image
+## Deploy Image
-Now we are all set.
 The last step is to deploy our pre-made acorn image.
 Run the following command in your terminal.

 `acorn run -s cs2-server:cs2-server -n cs2-server ghcr.io/randall-coding/acorn/cs2_server`
-<br> NOTE: you can chose any name for the `-n <name>` portion.

 You should see output about the available endpoints if all goes well.